Product Roadmap¶

 - Direct group management

-Create, update, and delete groups directly within JIM rather than only synchronising them from connected systems. - Governance
+Create, update, and delete groups directly within JIM rather than only synchronising them from Connected Systems. - Governance

 Access reviews and attestation, delegated administration, dynamic memberships, time-based memberships, self-service requests, and approval workflows, etc.